be195/porto/content/projects/gmod.md

 talking.

-Although the support was dropped because we do not work on it anymore, I am sure that it still can work (with or without modifications.)
-That is because, instead of handling the communication ourselves, like some of the other addons with the same idea, we decided that it would be the best to use the luasocket library and implement both the server protocol and the clients for it.
+Although the support was dropped because we do not work on it anymore, I am sure that it still can work (with or without modifications).
+That is because, instead of handling the communication ourselves through our own server(s), like some of the other addons with the same idea, we decided that it would be the best to use the luasocket library and implement both the server protocol and the clients for it.
 This way it is:
 - more private;
 - less hassle for customers, who are going to use this addon even if the support for CrossChat was dropped;